Pranshu321/Sunbird-ED-Search-Widget/README.md

 ### Licensing

-By contributing to this project, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE).
+By contributing to this project, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE) .

 **Thank you for your contributions! 🎉**